oliverpk2000/blog/src/posts/dictionary-making-of.md

 - close ad popup because I was too slow to read everything
 - read rest of definition

-The load times were also insane.
-In what world does a dictionary need
+The amount of transferred data was also insane.

 ![frozen forest gameplay]({{"../../assets/cambridge-loading-time.png" | url }})

-to optimize *my* website,
+In what world does a dictionary need to pass through this much data?
+Most of it was advertisements being served to me, and telemetry data from cookies.

+I found that I could optimize the workflow by just removing unwanted parts.
+I planned for myself to be the only user, I decided not to advertise to myself, or sell my own data through cookies which removed the biggest offenders right away.

+To emphasize the quick to load part, I decided to forgo a framework like Angular, React or Vue, even though I use them frequently and decided to just use browser-side javascript for the business logic.
+I did however, to keep myself sane, use jQuery to handle the DOM-tree editing.

 Accuracy was easy to accomplish, as I stumbled onto the [free dictionary api](https://dictionaryapi.dev/).
-Its fast many up to date enough that it was very difficult to find words that didn't have an entry.
+Its fast and up to date enough that it was very difficult to find words that didn't have an entry.
 It also had phonetics data which I added to the website.